cksystemsteaching/selfie/README.md

 > Conditional: if this is true do that else do that

 Conditional statements are a powerful concept for controlling program execution.

-TODO: more on conditionals

-But there is an even more powerful concept called a *loop statement*.
+They allow us to make a choice on anything we are interested in and we can use any number of them to form a whole sequence of choices.
+However, any such sequence must be finite because programs are finite artifacts.
+But what if we would like to do something where we do not know how much work is involved and in particular how many choices need to be made at the time of writing the program?
+The concept that allows us to do that is called a *loop statement* which is even more powerful than a conditional statement.
 Here is an example written in C\* featuring a `while` *loop* over a *variable* `c`:

 ```
 int count(int n) {